CurtisConway/ExampleMusoraApp/README.md

 `npm uninstall -g react-native-cli`

 npx comes shipped with Node and will handle everything else for you.
+If npx did not install automatically on your machine:

+`npm install -g npx`

 ### IOS
 `cd ios`